tarikkudesu/My42journey/README.md

 # My42journey
-this repositiry will cintain all the project that i created during my journey in 1337
+this repositiry will contain all the project that i created during my journey in 1337